IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/template-an-ibm-cloud-classic-vm-for-your-collection.md

 # Template an IBM Cloud VSI on Classic, VPC, and VMware Environments for Your Collection

 Steps to template an IBM Cloud Classic, VPC, and VMware Environments for your Collection.

-Note templating is not available for OpenShift Clusters.
+Note: templating is not available for OpenShift Clusters.

 1. Got to https://techzone.ibm.com/my/reservations